PiotrG1996/AMR/README.md

 > This repository contains the final program in the course - Autonomous Mobile Robots.
 > The main purpose of this project is to reach randomly located points by
 > autonomously moving robot. without any help in control.
 Implemented algorithms are
 > considered to work properly regardless of spawned map.
-Gazebo attepmts to simulate
+Gazebo attempts to simulate
 > the real world in real physics conditions.

 </br>